15 Best Dumbbell Rear Delt Exercises (With Workout Routine)

 3. Let your arms hang straight down towards the floor with your palms facing each other.

-4. Raise your arms up and out to form a “Y” shape with your body, making sure to keep your arms straight and your shoulders down.
+4. Raise your arms up and out to form a “Y” shape with your body.

-5. Pause for a moment at the top of the movement and then lower your arms back down towards the starting position.
+5. You should pause briefly at the top of the movement and then lower your arms back down towards the starting position.

 Tips